 - If the property that you are installing the ground source heat pump into is a new development then you will be able to reduce the cost of installation by combining it with other building work.
 The property can also be designed to higher insulation values, making the GSHP more efficient.

-It is always advised to check with your local authority to find out whether or not you need planning permission.
+It is always advised to check with your local authority to find out whether or not you need planning permission for ground source heat pumps.
 However, domestic ground source heat pumps are usually allowed as permitted developments.